Making an Appointment

 For mental health emergencies during business hours: Call 617-573-8226 or come directly to CHW Counseling.

-For mental health emergencies after hours and on weekends: call CHW Counseling at 617-573-8226 and press 0 to be connected to a counselor.
+For mental health emergencies after hours and on weekends: call CHW Counseling at 617-573-8226 and someone will assist you.

 - Students who are unable to contact the on-call service for any reason should call or go to the nearest hospital emergency room for attention.
 They may also call the Suffolk University Police at 617-573-8111 or call 911.